LVMH shares edge higher as sales and profits rise

-PARIS, July 27 (Reuters) - LVMH's (LVMH.PA) shares eged higher on Tuesday after the world's biggest luxury goods group posted higher sales and profits, driven by surging sales of fashion lines and handbags by Dior, Fendi and Louis Vuitton. read more
+PARIS (Reuters) - LVMH’s shares eged higher on Tuesday after the world’s biggest luxury goods group posted higher sales and profits, driven by surging sales of fashion lines and handbags by Dior, Fendi and Louis Vuitton.

 LVMH shares were up 0.3% in early session trading.